 Outdoor Stream Explorations for All Ages: A Custom-Designed Program for K-12 Students

-The Kids in Creeks program is an opportunity for teachers to get their students outside and make a difference in their communities.
+The Kids in Creeks program fulfills requests from teachers who request custom-designed opportunities that enables their students to get outside and make a difference in their communities through completion of a service-learning project.
 Visits from SFEG staff are easily tailored to the fit the grade level and existing curriculum of the class.
 The program consists of one classroom visit by SFEG staff with presentations, discussion, and activities related to the salmon life cycle, habitat needs, and habitat restoration efforts.
 Within a few days of the class visit, a service-learning project is held within the school’s watershed if possible and practical.
 This project can include a tree planting, a stream clean-up, and/or a study of a public area that provides opportunities for stream exploration and ecology lessons.

 WILD Salmon Education Trunk

-Contact us to inquire about any of the above for your class.
+Contact us at sfeg @ skagitfisheries.org to inquire about any of the above for your class.